• Skip to main content

 The primary eligibility pathway allows individuals to earn their first American Registry of Radiologic Technologists credential.

-Graduates of the Bachelor of Science in Radiologic Imaging Sciences Program who also meet the ARRT ethics requirements will be eligible for the ARRT exam necessary to earn radiologic technologist credentials.
+Graduates of the Bachelor of Science in Radiologic Imaging Science Program who also meet the ARRT ethics requirements will be eligible for the ARRT exam necessary to earn radiologic technologist credentials.

 Candidates who pass the examination become technologists certified and registered with the American Registry of Radiologic Technologists in radiography.